Ali Farzat: Syrian Civil War

-During the ongoing Syrian Civil War, Farzat had been more direct in his anti-government cartoons, specifically targeting government figures, particularly al-Assad.
-Following the fall of Tripoli in late August to anti-government rebels seeking to topple Libyan leader Muammar al-Gaddafi, Farzat published a cartoon depicting a sweaty Bashar al-Assad clutching a briefcase running to catch a ride with Gaddafi who is anxiously driving a getaway car.
-Other cartoons Farzat published previously include one where al-Assad is whitewashing the shadow of large Syrian security force officer while the actual officer remains untouched with the caption reading "Lifting the emergency law" and another showing al-Assad dressed in a military uniform flexing his arm in front of a mirror.
-The mirror's reflection shows Assad being a dominant muscular figure contrasting with his actual slim stature.
+During the Syrian Civil War, Farzat became more direct in his anti-government cartoons, specifically targeting government figures, particularly al-Assad.
+Following the fall of Tripoli in late August to anti-government rebels seeking to topple Libyan leader Muammar al-Gaddafi, Farzat published a cartoon depicting a sweating Bashar al-Assad clutching a briefcase and running to catch a ride with Gaddafi, who is anxiously driving a getaway car.
+Other cartoons Farzat had published previously include one in which al-Assad is whitewashing the shadow of a large Syrian security force officer while the actual officer remains untouched, with the caption reading "Lifting the emergency law", and another showing al-Assad dressed in a military uniform, flexing his arm in front of a mirror.
+The mirror's reflection shows Assad as a dominant, muscular figure, contrasting with his actual slim stature.

 On 25 August 2011, Farzat was reportedly pulled from his vehicle in Umayyad Square in central Damascus by masked gunmen believed to be part of the security forces and a pro-government militia.
-The men assaulted him, focusing mainly on his hands, and dumped him on the side of the airport road where passersby found him and took him to a hospital.
-According to one of his relatives, the security forces notably targeted his hands with both being broken and then told Farzat it was "just a warning".
-His brother As'aad, however, claims Farzat was kidnapped from his home around 5 am by five gunmen and then taken to the airport road after being beaten "savagely".
+The men assaulted him, concentrating mainly on his hands, and dumped him on the side of the airport road, where passers-by found him and took him to hospital.
+According to one of his relatives, the security forces notably targeted his hands, both of which were broken, and then told Farzat it was "just a warning".
+His brother As'aad, however, claimed that Farzat was kidnapped from his home at around 5 a.m. by five gunmen and then taken to the airport road after being beaten "savagely".
 The gunmen then warned him "not to satirize Syria's leaders".
-The Local Coordination Committee (LCC), an activist group representing the rebellion in Syria, stated that his briefcase and the drawings in them were confiscated by the assailants.
+The Local Coordination Committee (LCC), an activist group representing the rebellion in Syria, stated that his briefcase and the drawings inside were confiscated by the assailants.